Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Barrier-Beast.md

     - name: "Wilder beast"
       desc: "The barrier beast has two (or even three!) _wild abilities_ instead of one.
 Choose which additional effect is used each time beast surge is triggered."
     - name: "Breath weapon"
       desc: "When the escalation die is even the barrier beast can make a _breath weapon_ attack as a quick action once per round, or use it as the additional effect when _beast surge_ is triggered.
-Pick or roll a random energy type that is different from the vulnerability of the barrier beast. _Breath weapon_ does that type of damage"
+Pick or roll a random energy type that is different from the vulnerability of the barrier beast. _Breath weapon_ does that type of damage."
 triggered_actions:
     - name: "C: Breath weapon +16 vs. PD (1d4 nearby or faraway enemies in a group)"
-      desc: "40 damage"
+      desc: "40 damage of the chosen type"
       traits:
           - name: "Natural 16+"
-            desc: "20 ongoing damage"
+            desc: "20 ongoing damage of the chosen type"
           - name: "Miss"
-            desc: "20 damage"
+            desc: "20 damage of the chosen type"
 ac: "26"
 pd: "24"
 md: "20"